opendroneid/receiver-android/README.md

 # OpenDroneID Android receiver application

-This project provides the source codes for an example receiver implementation for OpenDroneID Bluetooth and WiFi NaN (Neighbor aware Network) signals for Android phones.
+This project provides the source codes for an example receiver implementation for OpenDroneID Bluetooth, WiFi NAN (Neighbor Aware Network) and WiFi Beacon signals for Android phones.
-The application is compliant with the Bluetooth and WiFi NaN part of the ASTM Remote ID standard available at: https://www.astm.org/Standards/F3411.htm.
+The application is compliant with the Bluetooth and WiFi NAN part of the ASTM Remote ID standard.
+The application is also compliant with the Bluetooth, WiFi NAN and WiFi Beacon parts of the upcoming ASD-STAN Direct Remote ID standard.

 Please see the opendroneid-core-c project for more information: https://github.com/opendroneid/opendroneid-core-c

-The application continuously scans for Bluetooth advertising/WiFi NaN signals/beacons.
+The application continuously scans for Bluetooth advertising/WiFi NAN signals/beacons.
-If any is found matching the specifiers for OpenDroneID signals, it adds that beacon to a list, will display the location of the drone on a map and can show the detailed content of the OpenDroneID data.
+If any is found matching the specifiers for OpenDroneID signals, it adds that transmitter to a list, will display the location of the drone on a map and can show the detailed content of the OpenDroneID data.

 ![](Screenshot.jpg)